Corpus Christi crude loadings hit record as new Texas pipelines open

 West Texas crude inventories last week fell by 2 million to 21.3 million barrels at monitored facilities, Genscape said.
 Permian Basin output rose to 4.35 million bpd last month from 3.91 million bpd in January, according to U.S. government figures.

-Waterborne crude prices in Corpus Christi this week firmed to a $1.20 to $1.50 per barrel discount to Brent crude futures, the global benchmark.
+Waterborne crude prices in Corpus Christi this week firmed to a $1.20 to $1.50 per barrel discount to Brent crude futures , the global benchmark.
 That compared with a discount as wide as $2.50 per barrel in early August and July, traders said.
+(Reporting by Collin Eaton in Houston Editing by Marguerita Choy)